alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 All we've done is trade expert feature design for expert neural net architecture design.

-This leads to the third argument, which, when combined with the first two, answers the question to my satisfication
+This leads to th next points.

-## The Simplicity/Unification Argument
+### Simplicity/Unification

+(Note: planning to make this just unification, and moving the simplicity part to the previous heading.)

 **What makes neural nets different is that architecture design is easier and more general than feature design.**